Abdusamad98/call_state_handler/README.md

 <string>App needs call detection to pause activities during calls</string>
 ```

+**Note**: iOS has limitations detecting video calls from other apps due to sandboxing.
+The plugin uses AVAudioSession monitoring to detect when video calling apps are active, but detection may not be as precise as on Android.

 ## How It Works
 ## Android
-Uses the Android AudioManager to detect changes in audio session mode, which changes during phone calls and VoIP/video calls.
+- **Phone Calls**: Uses Android AudioManager to detect changes in audio session mode (`MODE_IN_CALL`, `MODE_RINGTONE`)
+- **Video Calls**: Combines audio mode detection with foreground app monitoring:
+  - Monitors audio session mode (`MODE_IN_COMMUNICATION` indicates VoIP/video calls)
+  - Detects when known video calling apps (Google Meet, Zoom, etc.) are in the foreground
+  - Uses ActivityManager/UsageStatsManager to identify active video calling apps
+  - Provides accurate detection by combining both methods

 ## iOS
-Implements CallKit's CXCallObserver to monitor call states on iOS devices.
+- **Phone Calls**: Implements CallKit's `CXCallObserver` to monitor phone call states
+- **Video Calls**: Uses AVAudioSession monitoring to detect when video calling apps are active:
+  - Monitors audio session interruptions (when other apps take audio control)
+  - Checks audio route changes (microphone/speaker activation)
+  - Detects when video calling apps use audio input/output simultaneously
+  - Note: iOS sandboxing limits precise detection, but the plugin provides reasonable accuracy